 “The streets are twenty feet broad; there lie gardens behind all their houses… Their doors have all two leaves, which, as they are easily opened, so they shut of their own accord; and, there being no property among them, every man may freely enter into any house whatsoever.”
-Arguably the first science fiction ever written,…
+Thomas More, Utopia, first published in 1516…

 What does 2097 look like?
 Take a look at some of the images scriptwriter Matt has been drawing inspiration from to create the world of the five sci-fi films.
 Can you imagine these buildings, objects and people being part of your city in 80 years time?
 Objects Thinking about what ceremonial objects may look like 80…

 Want to star in a series of sci-fi shorts?
 Are you an actor and up for a new challenge?
 The search is on for two older Danish actors as a casting call launches for major roles in a series of short sci-fi films being shot in the city.
 The sci-fi films are part of the…

 We’re sitting around the table and someone asks: ‘Do Facebook friends really count as friends?’
 For everyone at the table – a group of over 60’s from around Hull – the consensus is that communities depend on something inherent in meeting people in person: on finding ways for people to participate, to contribute and to trust one another.…

 Our taxi-driver, Mr Chang, pointed out the car window: “That city will be finished in about five years time” Amid vast stretches of reclaimed land rows of cranes punctuate a sea of giant new apartment buildings.
 This is Songdo – a new ‘smart’ city being built from the ground up in South Korea.
 Now that more than half…